 Image Credit: Kateryna Kon/Shutterstock.com

-Analysis of the SARS-CoV-2 virus across different nations at different times of the pandemic have revealed that the virus has undergone several mutations, some which do not seem to have any significant impact on the virus, whereas other mutations are thought to be more significant and may allude to strain divergence.
+Analysis of the SARS-CoV-2 virus across different nations at different times of the pandemic has revealed that the virus has undergone several mutations, some of which do not seem to have any significant impact on the virus, whereas other mutations are thought to be more significant and allude to strain divergence.